BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 - `GAMEPAD_RIGHT_THUMBSTICK_DOWN`: right thumbstick down on gamepad
 - `GAMEPAD_RIGHT_THUMBSTICK_RIGHT`: right thumbstick left on gamepad
 - `GAMEPAD_RIGHT_THUMBSTICK_LEFT`: right thumbstick right on gamepad

-## Contact
-Feel free to join our Discord community at https://discord.gg/BVWugph5XF for feedback and assistance.

-To actively support the project you can apply to become an **@Alpha Tester** on the Discord server to get access to early development builds of the software, provide feedback, and report bugs and crashes.

-If you are (or know someone) willing and able to support the software development (mostly c++, maybe some GUI stuff later on) side of the project feel free to contact **@BuzzteeBear** on the Discord server about ways to contribute.

-Donations to the project are very welcome and can be made at https://www.paypal.com/donate/?hosted_button_id=Q64DT2ADFCBU8